logo

-Our 2025 Farmers Forum series wrapped up this week in Southland, with over 500 farmers and rural professionals attending events across three regions.
+Our 2025 Farmers Forum series wrapped up in Southland, following on from Waikato and Canterbury, with over 500 farmers and rural professionals attending events across the three regions.

-Farmers told us they valued the big-picture dairy insights, thought-provoking speakers, and the chance to connect.
+The theme this year was “Dairy’s Future: The here and how”.
+Topics included trade, economics, science, and policy.
 Each event focused on the global and national landscape of dairy, trends that will affect the way we farm in the future, and what we can start prioritising today.

-Thanks to everyone who joined us to help shape the future of dairying in NZ.
+A big thank you to everyone who joined us in shaping the future of New Zealand dairying.

 Programme highlights